 The treatment works on residual contact, which means the flea must come into contact with the pesticide and absorb the product.
 The product then kills the flea by affecting the nervous system.

 The pesticide cannot penetrate flea eggs, or pupae, so re-infestation may occur between 5 – 21 days after the initial treatment, however the residual product will still be active and the re-infestation will stop after a few days.

 Cockroaches are nocturnal and omnivore feeders, which can transmit diseases and bacteria pathogens such as salmonella, Dysentery and Gastro-enteritis.
 In addition, they can cause skin irritations, allergic reactions and breathing difficulties with increases in eczema and childhood asthma being linked to cockroach droppings.

 Due to their resilience, adaptability, high reproduction rates and health risks to humans, cockroaches are widely considered a pest.
 In order to eradicate these pests effectively, the methods must be comprehensive, sustained and systematic.
 A female cockroach can lay 5 to 30 egg sacs containing 12 to 40 eggs.
 Knowing this, it is essential that you respond quickly at the first signs of an infestation.

 We also offer chemical and chemical free cockroach treatments from north shore to South Auckland for commercial premises.
-Refer to our guide on the different types of cockroaches in NZ and how we treat them for more information.
+Refer to our guide on how to get rid of cockroaches for more information.